New GOP-led voting restrictions move forward in Texas - WTMJ

 All those efforts are rolled into a single bill that cleared the GOP-controlled state Senate — a key marker in a campaign by Republicans, including Gov. Greg Abbott, to impose new restrictive measures over elections in America’s biggest red state.

-A first vote on the Senate bill was slowed by hours of questioning by Democrats that spilled overnight into early Thursday morning.
-The measure eventually passed 18-13 in a vote along party lines.
+The measure passed 18-13 in a vote after midnight that spilled along party lines, and hours later House Republicans began efforts to move a similar bill to the floor with nearly 200 people signed up to testify.

-It comes after an elections overhaul was signed into law last week in Georgia, where opponents have already filed lawsuits and are calling for boycotts of corporations that are silent on restrictive voting measures.
+It comes after an elections overhaul was signed into law last week in Georgia, where opponents have already filed lawsuits and prominent corporate leaders have begun more forcefully criticizing the efforts.
 Critics of the Texas legislation say the efforts particularly target expanded access put into place during last year’s election in Harris County, which is home to more than 2 million voters, controlled by Democrats and a key Texas battleground that includes Houston.

 One measure would eliminate drive-thru voting, which more than 127,000 people around Houston used during early voting last year.
 More than half of those voters were Black, Latino or Asian, said Democratic state Sen. Carol Alvarado.